Professor Emily Ying Yang CHAN – 陈英凝教授

 Professor Emily Chan was featured in "CU50-The People" series as part of The Chinese University of Hong Kong Golden Jubilee Celebration.

-Professor Chan is a specialist in public health medicine and a Professor at the JC School of Public Health and Primary Care (JCSPHPC), Faculty of Medicine, Chinese University of Hong Kong.
-She concurrently holds the position as Assistant Dean (Development) at the Faculty of Medicine of The Chinese University of Hong Kong (CUHK), Associate Director (External Affairs and Collaboration) at CUHK JC School of Public Health and Primary Care, Director of the Collaborating Centre for Oxford University and CUHK for Disaster and Medical Humanitarian Response (CCOUC), Director of the Centre for Global Health (CGH) at CUHK Faculty of Medicine, Visiting Professor of Public Health Medicine at the Nuffield Department of Medicine, University of Oxford (link), Senior Fellow at Harvard T.H.
-Chan School of Public Health (link) and Honorary Professor at Li Ka Shing Faculty of Medicine, University of Hong Kong.
+Professor Chan is a specialist in public health medicine and a Professor and, JC School of Public Health and Primary Care (JCSPHPC), Faculty of Medicine, Chinese University of Hong Kong.
+She concurrently holds the position as Assistant Dean (External Affairs) at the Faculty of Medicine of The Chinese University of Hong Kong (CUHK), Head of the Division of Global Health and Humanitarian Medicine at CUHK JC School of Public Health and Primary Care, Director of the Collaborating Centre for Oxford University and CUHK for Disaster and Medical Humanitarian Response (CCOUC), Director of the Centre for Global Health (CGH) at CUHK Faculty of Medicine, Deputy Director of the CUHK Jockey Club Multi-Cancer Prevention Programme.
+Visiting Professor of Public Health Medicine at the Nuffield Department of Medicine, University of Oxford (link), Fellow at FXB Center, Harvard University, and Honorary Professor at Li Ka Shing Faculty of Medicine, University of Hong Kong.

-Prof Chan research interests include climate change and health, health and environmental co-benefits, disaster and humanitarian medicine, global and planetary health, violence and injury epidemiology, healthy settings, health needs and programme impact evaluation, evidence-based medical and public health interventions in resource deficit settings.
-She has published more than 200 international peer-reviewed academic/technical/conference articles and 7 of these appeared in The Lancet and Bulletin of the World Health Organization.
-She has accumulated HK $72.3 million worth of competitive research and program grants.
+Professor Chan’s research interests include climate change and health, health and environmental co-benefits, disaster and humanitarian medicine, global and planetary health, violence and injury epidemiology, healthy settings, health needs and programme impact evaluation, evidence-based medical and public health interventions in resource deficit settings.
+She has published more than 300 international peer-reviewed academic/technical/conference articles and 12 of these appeared in The Lancet and Bulletin of the World Health Organization.
+She has accumulated more than HK$89.3 million worth of competitive research and programme grants.
 She was awarded the 2007 Nobuo Maeda International Research Award of the American Public Health Association.
 Her disaster-related papers were used as policy references within WHO and National Emergency Response bureau of China National Health and the Family Planning Commission.

-In addition to her regular clinical teachings, Prof Chan has mentored 7 PhD and 42 Master of Public health/MPhil students to date.
-Prof Chan is in charge of the professional technical specialist training programme between CUHK- HKSAR Government Department of Health (2011-2014), China National CDC (2013-2014) and National Emergency Response bureau of China National Health and the Family Planning Commission (2013-2015).
+In addition to her regular clinical teachings, Professor Chan has mentored 10 PhD and 1 MPhil students.
+Professor Chan is in charge of the professional technical specialist training programme between CUHK- HKSAR Government Department of Health (2011-2019), China National CDC (2013-2014) and National Emergency Response Bureau of former China National Health and the Family Planning Commission (now National Health Commission) (2013-2015).

 Her professional field-based academic and technical advisory experiences spans across 20 countries.
-Specifically, she currently runs the China Ethnic Minority Health Program (EMHP) which has trained more than 300 students/scholars from CUHK, HKU, University of Oxford and Harvard University.
-The field-based programme has outreached almost 6,600 households in more than 20 remote, disaster prone, resource deficit settings since 2009.
+Specifically, she currently runs the Ethnic Minority Health Project (EMHP) which has trained more than 700 students/scholars from CUHK, HKU, University of Oxford and Harvard University.
+The field-based programme has outreached more than 18,000 villagers in more than 27 remote, disaster prone, resource deficit settings since 2009.
 Professor Chan has also established research and training projects in Bhutan and Nepal.
-Moreover, the international online course "Public Health Principles in Disaster and Medical Humanitarian Response" developed by her team to examine the application of public health principles in planning and responding to disaster and humanitarian crises has more than 6,000 students enrolled from six continents since its launch in May 2014.
+Moreover, the international online course "Public Health Principles in Disaster and Medical Humanitarian Response" developed by her team to examine the application of public health principles in planning and responding to disaster and humanitarian crises has more than 8,000 students enrolled from six continents from May 2014 to October 2019.

-Professor Chan has also established the CUHK-Non-Government Organization Fellows in 2009 and served as Co-Chair of World Health Organization Thematic Platform for Health Emergency & Disaster Risk Management Research Group (WHO H-EDRM Research Group) and a member of the Asia Science Technology and Academia Advisory Group of the United Nations Office for Disaster Risk Reduction (UNISDR ASTAAG).
-Moreover, she has been in technical advisory role for WHO-Headquarters and EMRO (emergency health risk management), MSF (President, MSF HK 2000-2005 and as MSF public health technical advisor since 2005), OXFAM-HK (Chairperson, Program and Advocacy committee since 2013), RTHK (Humanitarian Program Advisor since 2001) and Hong Kong Observatory (Scientific advisory member) as well as for 7 technical boards of health related NGOs in HK/China, Kingdom of Bhutan.
-She had won a number of teaching, research and community service awards.
-Among them, the CUHK Faculty of Medicine Teachers of the Year Award (2010, 2011, 2013, 2015), CUHK Best Interdisciplinary Award of Excellence in Social Engagement 2013, Hong Kong Ten Outstanding Young Persons Award 2004, Ten Outstanding Young Persons of the World Award 2005, World Medical Association’s Caring Physicians of the World Award 2005, Hong Kong Humanity Award 2007, Leader of the Year Award 2015 of the Sing Tao News Corporation and University Grants Committee Teaching Award 2017.
+Professor Chan has also served as Co-Chair of World Health Organization Thematic Platform for Health Emergency & Disaster Risk Management Research Group (WHO H-EDRM Research Group), a member of the Asia Pacific Science Technology and Academia Advisory Group of the United Nations Office for Disaster Risk Reduction (UNDDR APSTAAG), Director of the International Centre of Excellence in Health and Community Resilience (ICoE-CCOUC) of the Integrated Research on Disaster Risk (IRDR, a joint research programme of International Science Council (ISC) and United Nations Office for Disaster Risk Reduction (UNDRR)), and a member of the Third China Committee for Integrated Research on Disaster Risk (IRDR China).
+Moreover, she has been in technical advisory role for WHO-Headquarters and EMRO (emergency health risk management), MSF (President, MSF HK 2000-2005 and as MSF public health technical advisor since 2005), RTHK (Humanitarian Program Advisor since 2001) and Hong Kong Observatory (Scientific advisory member since 2016) as well as for 7 technical boards of health-related NGOs in HK/China, Kingdom of Bhutan.
+She had won a number of teaching and community service awards.
+Among them, the CUHK Faculty of Medicine Teachers of the Year Award (2010, 2011, 2013, 2015, 2016, 2019), CUHK Best Interdisciplinary Award of Excellence in Social Engagement (2013), CUHK University Education Award (2017), University Grants Committee Teaching Award (2017), National Teaching Achievement Award (Higher Education), Ministry of Education, China (2018), Hong Kong Ten Outstanding Young Persons Award (2004), Ten Outstanding Young Persons of the World Award (2005), World Medical Association’s Caring Physicians of the World Award (2005), Hong Kong Humanity Award (2007), Leader of the Year Award 2015 of the Sing Tao News Corporation (2016), National Geographic Chinese Explorer Award (2016), and Nominee, United Nations Sasakawa Award for Disaster Risk Reduction (2019).

 2017 University Grants Committee Teaching Award